Status of Washington Mutual Bank Receivership

-On February 24, 2012, the Bankruptcy Court entered an order confirming the seventh amended plan proposed by WMI and its co-debtor WMI Investment Corp (the "Plan").
-The Settlement, as amended from time to time, remains integral to and incorporated in the Plan.
+On February 24, 2012, the Bankruptcy Court entered an order confirming the seventh amended plan - PDF proposed by WMI and its co-debtor WMI Investment Corp (the "Plan").
+The WMI Bankruptcy Settlement - PDF, as amended from time to time, remains integral to and incorporated in the Plan.
 The Plan and Settlement became effective on March 19, 2012.
 The Receiver received $843.9 million pursuant to the terms of the WMI Bankruptcy Settlement.

-, the Receiver will have a total of approximately $2.71 billion to distribute to holders of claims allowed by the receivership, according to the priority established in 12 U.S.C. § 1821(d)(11)(A).
+As of June 30, 2016, the Receiver had approximately $2.76 billion to distribute to holders of claims allowed by the receivership, according to the priorities established in 12 U.S.C. § 1821(d)(11)(A).
 The most recent receivership balance sheet summary can be found at the following link: (WAMU Quarterly Receivership Balance Sheet Summary).
-Before the Receiver can distribute these funds, however, it must pay administrative expenses and resolve a number of lawsuits that have been filed against it, the largest of which was filed by Deutsche Bank National Trust Co. claiming $6 to $10 billion in damages arising out of WAMU's alleged breach of representations and warranties made in connection with mortgages sold to securitized trusts.
+Before the Receiver can distribute these funds, however, it must pay administrative expenses and resolve a number of lawsuits that have been filed against it, the largest of which was filed by Deutsche Bank National Trust Co. (“DBNTC”) claiming $6 billion to $10 billion in damages arising out of WAMU's alleged breach of representations and warranties made in connection with mortgages sold to securitized trusts.
 (Amended Complaint - PDF).
 In June 2015, the court issued a partial summary judgment decision finding that the Receiver retained liability for DBNTC’s claims, to the extent that such claims were not reflected at a stated book value in the financial accounting records of WAMU as of the failure date.
 (Amended Memorandum Opinion - PDF).
 The Receiver sought appellate review of the decision.